 Monobear laughed and laughed – and then, in a flash, he was gone.
 In the meantime Tsumiki, Togami, and Koizumi had gotten Nanami into a standing position, and Owari had lifted her into her arms, struggling against her spasms.
 The girls set off for the stairs with Monomi and Saionji in tow, while Togami ordered Mioda to follow him, which she did loudly and without complaint.

-This left the rest of the guys to grab Souda, who was still weeping by the staircase.
-Tanaka set off after Togami and Mioda without so much as an offer of help, leaving Hinata and Nidai to tell Souda that they were finally going to find where "Souda-sama" had gone, as odd as it was for Hinata to say.
+Tanaka set off after Togami and Mioda without so much as an offer of help with Souda, who was still weeping by the staircase.
+This left Hinata and Nidai to tell Souda that they were finally going to find where "Souda-sama" had gone, as odd as it was for Hinata to say.
 He followed them readily after that, and Kuzuryuu followed further behind, his head down and his arms at his sides.

 It took them almost half an hour to get Souda, Mioda, and Nanami from the restaurant to the third island hospital.
 Hinata walked close enough to Souda to make sure he kept on the right path, but also kept enough distance to feel safe from contracting his fever.
 It was a bit unsettling to hear him talk about how important it was to find out where "Souda-sama" had gone, as he did the entire way to the third island, but unlike some of the others, his concern was stronger than his emotional response.